ExistentialEnso/fed2-bot/readme.md

 Built for the MUD [Federation II](https://federation2.com), this is a bot that hauls commodities between planets belonging to a planet owner.
 Cross-platform on anything that can run Node.js (including Windows, macOS, and Linux.)

-This is currently setup to work with my star system and would require minor code changes to work for others needs.

 ## Setup

 This assumes you already have Node setup on your machine.
 If not, plenty of guides already exist for that task.